Muncan90/WeOwnBlockchainTools/WeOwnValidatorPayoutTool/README.md

 ### Configuration

-Create a dedicated directory e.g. `/home/user/autotx` for your tailored script(s) which are configured in the next step
+Create a dedicated directory e.g. `$ mkdir /home/<user>/autotx` replacing `<user>` as required.
+This is the directory used to store your specifically tailored script(s) which are configured in the next steps..

 ```
 $ nano WeOwnValidatorPayoutTool.py